nasbench/Misc-Research/LOLBINs/Curl.md

 ```

 > Note: Usage in the wild has been observed ;)
+> This write-up does not describe all the possible ways this can be abused.
+This is left to the reader as an exercise ;)

 Below is a vibe coded python script that can be used to percent encode a given URL: